 Obviously, lexical distance is smallest within each language family, and the individual languages are arranged to reflect their relative distance to each other.

 Italian is the vibrant centre of the Italic-Romance family, as close to Portuguese as it is to French.
 Spanish is a bit further.
-Romania is an outlier, in lexical as well as geographic distance.
+Romanian is an outlier, in lexical as well as geographic distance.
 Catalan is the missing link between Italian and Spanish.
 The map also shows a number of fascinating minor Romance languages: Galician, Sardinian, Walloon, Occitan, Friulian, Picard, Franco-Provencal, Aromanian, Asturian and Romansh.
 Latin, mentioned in the legend but not on the map, although no longer a living language, is an important point of reference, as it is the progenitor of all the Romance languages.